kumandra/Whitepapers/kumandra-paper.md

-#### 1. Introduction
+## 1. Introduction

-Existing giant company like Amazon, Microsoft, Facebook and more relied on central server, it takes up of alot of resources and not effienct(I dont know what to write here).
+Existing giant company like Amazon, Microsoft, Google and more relied on central server, it takes up of alot of resources and not effienct(I dont know what to write here).
 Today, where central server store and provide access to data is expensive and inefficient.
 They(Data centres) use between 10% of the world's electricity(growing around 10% since 2014).